 Quirky Caerphilly

-For another helping of the paranormal, the Morbitorium in Pontywaun is a one-off.
+For a helping of the paranormal, the Morbitorium in Pontywaun is a one-off.
 It’s a 19th century house by the canal, stuffed full with curiosities from folklore, witchcraft and early medicine.
 Nose around the occult bric-a-brac, carved skulls, two-headed ducks and Ouija boards, many of which are for sale.
 If you feel like learning an unusual skill, the Morbitorium offers taxidermy classes.

 And if you spot a wild-eyed statue near the castle that appears to be wearing a fez, you’ve found your way to much-loved funny man Tommy Cooper, one of Caerphilly’s most famous sons, just like that!